john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/01_eda/00_intro.md

 The exploratory data analysis is structured as follows:

-{numref}`eda_dataset` describes the structure and organization of the CBIS-DDSM dataset. {numref}`eda0` prepares the case and DICOM data for the analysis effort. {numref}`eda1` explores the case metadata for insights into the screening and diagnosis of calcification and mass abnormalities in the dataset. {numref}`eda2` examines the quality and characteristics of the CBIS-DDSM images vis-à-vis abnormality type and morphological features of calcifications and masses.
-Finally, {numref}`eda3` evaluates methods and optimal parameter settings for preprocessing tasks such as denoising and artifact removal.
+{numref}`eda1` describes the structure and organization of the CBIS-DDSM dataset. {numref}`eda2` prepares the case and DICOM data for the analysis effort. {numref}`eda3` explores the case metadata for insights into screening and diagnosis of calcification and mass abnormalities in the dataset. {numref}`eda4` examines the quality and characteristics of the CBIS-DDSM images vis-à-vis abnormality type and morphological features of calcifications and masses.
+Finally, {numref}`eda5` evaluates methods and optimal parameter settings for preprocessing tasks such as denoising and artifact removal.